 Precision Ag provides specialized soil services to help you with agricultural production needs.
 Owned and operated by one of California’s premiere soil scientists, Dr. Lowell Zelinski, provides expert investigations and recommendations for vineyards and other crops.

-We conduct complete, full-scale soil suitability investigations for vineyards and other crops, as well as soil analyses.
-For soil analyses, we can collect samples or you can.
+We conduct complete, full-scale soil suitability investigations for vineyards and other crops and soil analyses.
+For soil analyses, we can collect samples, or you can.
 We will process the samples and can provide recommendations based on the lab results.

 Below is a list of abbreviations and terms used in this report.
-Consult a soil fertility guide such as the Western Fertilizer Handbook, Published by California Plant Health Association for more information
+Consult a soil fertility guide such as the Western Fertilizer Handbook, Published by the California Plant Health Association, for more information.

 CEC: Cation Exchange Capacity.
 A measure of a soils ability to retain cations.
 (Ca, Mg, K and Na are the major cations)

 Cl: Chlorine, but in most agricultural applications it refers to the chloride ion

 Color Code: Official method of determining soil color.
 Numbers indicate the Hue (i.e. 10YR), Value and Chroma. (i.e. 6/4)